ardanlabs/python-go/pyext/README.md

 29 )
 ```

-In line 09 we define our command to build extension that uses the Go compiler.
+In line 09 we define our command to build an extension that uses the Go compiler.
 Lines 12-14 defines the command to run and line 15 runs this command as an
-external command (Python's `subprocess` is like `os/exec` in Go).
+external command (Python's `subprocess` is like Go’s `os/exec`).

 In line 20 we call the setup command, giving the package name in line 21 and a
 version in line 22.
 In line 23 we define the Python modules (without the `.py`
 extension) and in lines 24-26 we define the extension module (the Go code).
-In line 27 we override the built-in 'build_ext` command with out `build_ext`
+In line 27 we override the built-in 'build_ext` command with our `build_ext`
 command that builds Go code.
 In line 28 we specify the package is not zip safe
 since it contains shared libraries.

 Another file we need to create is `MANIFEST.in`, it's a file that defines all
-the extra files that need to be package in a source distribution.
+the extra files that need to be packaged in a source distribution.

 **Listing 7: MANIFEST.in**
 ```